The create entries process is split into the following functions:

 How does SF360 determine how much of the fund's earning's should be allocated to each member's account?

-- From Simple Fund 360 release 1.19 onwards, the Create Entries Process will use the "daily weighted average balance" method when completing profit and tax calculations for members.
+- The Create Entries Process will use the "daily weighted average balance" method when completing profit and tax calculations for members.

 - The general profit/earnings allocation will include any non-member transactions such as investment market movement, dividends, distributions, interest and fund expenses such as accounting fees, audit fees, rental property expenses, depreciation and bank charges.